Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Agricultural products produced without synthetic pesticides, fertilizers, genetically modified organisms (GMOs), antibiotics, or growth hormones

-Requirements: To be labeled as "organic," products must contain at least 95% certified organic ingredients.
+What are the Requirements: To be labeled as "organic," products must contain at least 95% certified organic ingredients.
 The remaining 5% can include non-organic substances from an approved list.
 Products labeled as "made with organic ingredients" must contain at least 70% organic ingredients and cannot display the USDA Organic Seal.

-Description: The USDA Organic certification ensures that agricultural products meet strict federal standards for organic farming and processing.
+What does it mean: The USDA Organic certification ensures that agricultural products meet strict federal standards for organic farming and processing.
 These standards promote ecological balance, conserve biodiversity, and avoid synthetic inputs.
 Certification includes a comprehensive review of farming practices, soil quality, pest and weed control, and record-keeping.
 Annual inspections by USDA-accredited certifying agents verify compliance with organic standards.

 Link: Organic Certification and Accreditation